leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 ```lean
 {{#example_decl Examples/DependentTypes/Finite.lean ListProduct}}
 ```
-Finally, the case of `Finite.all` for functions delegates to a helper called `Finite.functions` that takes a list of all of the return values to target as an argument.
+Finally, the case of `Finite.enumerate` for functions delegates to a helper called `Finite.functions` that takes a list of all of the return values to target as an argument.

 Generally speaking, generating all of the functions from some finite type to a collection of result values can be thought of as generating the functions' tables.
 Each function assigns an output to each input, which means that a given function has \\( kn \\) rows in its table when there are \\( k \\) possible arguments and \\( n \\) possible return values.